canonical/ubuntu-mir/README.md

 RULE: No matter how useful a rationale is and how unique a package might be
 RULE: it will need an owning team that is willing and able to spend the time
 RULE: to maintain it well for the benefit of all Ubuntu users and use cases.
+RULE: If someone submitted an MIR on behalf of another team and suggested them
+RULE: to own it, we expect someone representing that to be owning team to
+RULE: comment on the bug and confirm that they are ok to own that package
+RULE: (to avoid review and process effort being spent only to then
+RULE: immediately be cancelled by a lack of ownership).
 TODO: A team is committed to own long term maintenance of this package.
 RULE: In the template to submit cases we ask the reporter to state a rationale
 RULE: why this should be considered.
 But a MIR team member needs to